arshad-yaseen/monacopilot/docs/configuration/register-options.md

 ::: info
 For the best experience with `onTyping` mode:

-- Use fast, cost-effective models like Groq's `llama-3-70b` or OpenAI's `gpt-4o-mini` for real-time completions
+- Use super fast, cost-effective models like Groq's `llama-3-70b` for real-time completions
 - For higher accuracy needs, consider using `onIdle` mode with models like `claude-3-5-sonnet`, `claude-3-5-haiku`, etc.
-- The `onTyping` mode makes more API calls to provide instant suggestions, so choose your model accordingly
+- The `onTyping` mode makes more API calls in the background to provide instant suggestions, so choose your model accordingly
   :::

 ::: tip
-We recommend using `onTyping` mode with Groq's `llama-3-70b` for super fast, realtime completions while you type.
+Use `onTyping` mode with Groq's `llama-3-70b` for super fast, realtime completions while you type.
 :::

 ## Manually Trigger Completions